 Having lower back pains after cycling is a common experience among many.
 The use of the wrong bike sizes mostly contributes to the lower back pains.
-A cyclist with a very small bike compared to his size is forced to bend throughout his ride.
+A cyclist with a tiny bike compared to his size is forced to bend throughout his ride.
 Long rides with such bikes expose the cyclist to back injuries and dislocations due to the amount of strain put on the back.
-On the other hand, bigger bikes in relation to your body size can be uncomfortable and extremely tiresome to ride.
+On the other hand, bigger bikes, when compared with your body size, can be uncomfortable and extremely tiresome to ride.
 They are also too heavy for the cyclist involving a lot of energy use and strain which later cause complications.

 Bikes with the wrong positioning of the handlebars or the sitting height can significantly contribute to having lower back pains, especially after long trips.
 Seats that are too high force a cyclist to incline and bent a lot.
 This can be reduced by having proper and comfortable seat heights to avoid any strain to your back.

-Stylyx bike frame is also designed to give you an upright position.
-The structures allow a comfortable pedaling position and give a higher handlebar, so there is no any bending involved.
+The Stylyx bike frame is also designed to give you an upright position.
+The structures allow a comfortable pedaling position and provide a higher handlebar, so there is no bending involved.
 This bike is highly recommendable for people with lower back pains.

 Best Bike for Lower Back Pain